reach-sh/reach-lang/examples/rps+-tut2/seriousrps_tutorial2.md

 const Player =
       { ...hasRandom,
-        firstBatch: Array(UInt, batchSize),
         getHand: Fun([], UInt),
         getBatch: Fun([], Array(UInt, batchSize)),
         seeOutcome: Fun([UInt], Null),
         informTimeout: Fun([], Null) };
 ```
-- Line 28 changes firstHand to firstBatch, using the syntax for specifying an Array in Reach - the type UInt is the first parameter, and the size batchSize is the second parameter.
+- Line 29 includes the getBatch function, which returns an Array - the type UInt specifies what type of values the Array stores, and the size batchSize specifies how many UInts the Array has
-- Line 30 includes the getBatch function, which returns the same type of Array
-- In Lines 18-22, the winner is calculated 'C-style'.
-Array.iota(batchSize) creates an array [0,1,2,3,4] that can be used to map the outcome of our regular winner function for each hand in handsA and handsB, which in the C-style syntax is afterwards sequentially reduced by a function selecting the next hand if this hand is a DRAW, or returning this hand if it's not a DRAW (using the conditional expression syntax cond ? true_val : false_val)
+- In Lines 14-22, the winner is calculated 'C-style'.
+Array.iota(batchSize) creates an array [0,1,2,3,4] that can be used to map the outcome of our regular winner function for each hand in handsA and handsB, which in the C-style syntax is afterwards sequentially reduced by a function selecting (using the conditional expression syntax cond ? true_val : false_val) the next hand if this hand is a DRAW, or returning this hand if it's not a DRAW.
-- In Lines 21-22, 'functional style' accomplishes the same thing, by combining handsA and handsB into one array [(handA1, handB1), (handA2, handB2)...] where either the next winner is returned if this outcome is DRAW, or the outcome is returned.
+- In Lines 21-22, the functional style does the same thing, by combining handsA and handsB into one array [(handA1, handB1), (handA2, handB2)...] where either the next winner is returned if this outcome is DRAW, or the outcome is returned.
 In both cases, on the last hand in a batch, DRAW is returned.

 Now we modify the program so any reference to getHand becomes getBatch, and outcomes are computed by batchWinner.